mvysny/vaadin-on-kotlin/README.md

 * Session-stored cache which of course can access database anytime: see [LastAddedPersonCache.kt](vok-example-crud/src/main/kotlin/com/github/vok/example/crud/LastAddedPersonCache.kt).
 * Running: [vok-example-crud](vok-example-crud) is a standard WAR application which you can run from your IDE directly.
 Please see below for some tips on how to do that.

+### Sample application which uses JPA

-Please find the very simple sample application here: [vok-example-crud-sql2o](vok-example-crud-sql2o).
+Please find the very simple sample application here: [vok-example-crud](vok-example-crud).
 The application demonstrates the following things:

 * Linking to a database.
 VaadinOnKotlin uses Hibernate for JPA O/R mapping when accessing the database.
 The example project is simply using an in-memory H2 database, so that no additional setup is necessary.
 See
   [build.gradle](vok-example-crud/build.gradle) the db section for more details.